AdobeDocs/indesign-api-docs/GADOC.md

 #### Output Assets
 Like input assets, the platform supports multiple asset types for output.
 These asset types signify storage repositories to which platform can upload.
 You can provide this information in the "outputs" array within the body of the request.

-WIP Assets type differ from input and output?
+Assets type differ from input and output?
 <!-- Azure	url	mandatory	Pre-signed URL -->
 <!-- HTTP_POST	url	mandatory	Pre-signed URL -->